 In January 2019, the current English version of the exam will be replaced.
 IIA Global will then begin working with local affiliates around the world to support the transition for additional languages.
 Gleim will keep you up-to-date as non-English CIA exam updates become available.
 The current version of the exam will continue to be offered until a translation is complete.
 Once the CIA exam changes are offered in your language, the old version of the exam will no longer be available.

-There is no downtime scheduled, so if you have already begun making exam plans, there is no need to change them.
+The CIA exam doesn’t have any testing windows, which means you can take it year-round, so if you have already begun making exam plans, there is no need to change them.
 Just make sure your study materials are preparing you for the version of the exam you plan to take.
 If you use Gleim, your materials will automatically update.
 Ask your Personal Counselor for more information.

 CIA Exam Structure